RetroReversing/retroReversing/pages/sega/saturn/SegaSaturnSaveData.md

 It can also be a useful tool to dump and update Action Replay firmware [^2].

-### Sega Saturn Save Game Copier
+### Save Game Copier
-The Save Game Copier is a tool by SlingaHomebrew as an entry to the 2003 SegaXtreme Saturn Homebrew contest.

-It allows the user to burn Sega Saturn save game files to a CD and copy them to the internal RAM of the Saturn.
-It consists of a Sega Saturn Homebrew Application with a menu allowing you to choose which saves from the CD to move to either the Internal RAM or external save cartridge.
+The Save Game Copier is a tool that allows the user copy Sega Saturn save game files to and/or from internal memory, cartridge memory, external devices (e.g. Sega Saturn Floppy Disk Drive), Satiator ODE, MODE, and CD.
+It consists of a Sega Saturn homebrew application with a simple text menu.

-It also offers the ability to save to the Japanese only Saturn Floppy Disk Drive which is pretty nifty if you happen to own this hardware.

 {% include link-to-other-site.html url="https://github.com/slinga-homebrew/Save-Game-Copier" description="View the project on Github" image="https://github.com/slinga-homebrew/Save-Game-Copier/blob/master/menu.png?raw=true" title="Save-Game-Copier: Sega Saturn Save Game Copier"  %}

-The project is now archived but is still a useful tool and the source code is available for anyone interested in how it was built [^3].
+# .BUP File Format
+A number of Sega Saturn homebrew applications have standardized on the [.BUP file header](https://github.com/slinga-homebrew/Save-Game-BUP-Scripts).
+The 64-byte header contains the metadata of the raw save followed by the save itself.

 ---
 # References